 Precision Maintenance for Aircraft

 Of the 700-plus tools that Northrop Grumman has created using stereolithography, none is more impressive than its aircraft repair kit.
 This kit, which is used to modify aircraft in the field, allows Northrop Grumman technicians to use minimal manual labor in what traditionally would have been major teardown-and-rebuild operations.
 “I liken it to surgery,” says Chris Farren, manager of technology applications for Northrop Grumman’s Air Combat Systems, of performing repairs with the kit.
-“We don’t have to disassemble nearly as much of the aircraft as we
+“We don’t have to disassemble nearly as much of the aircraft as we typically would.”

 The Northrop Grumman RP&M team initially developed the kit for a specific task, which it performed flawlessly the first time out.
 That result can be attributed to the intense preparation on the part of the RP&M team, a process that also was enhanced by 3D Systems’ SLA technology.

 The initial repair task was to reshape a component located in a hard-to-reach section of an aircraft.
 Doing that without tearing down an entire section of the aircraft – and spending millions of dollars in the process – required a tool that would allow a technician to reach inside the aircraft and reconfigure the component without having to see it.